Folio Studio

 Common Scenarios

 Publishing print-on-demand via KDP Print, selling only on Amazon: a free KDP ISBN is sufficient if you have no plans for bookshop distribution.
+You give up flexibility, but it's free.

 FAQ

-How much does an ISBN cost?
+How much does an ISBN cost in 2026?

 Can I use the same ISBN for my epub and my print edition?